The University Honors Program

 The Transfer Orientation Program is the best way to acclimate to life at LMU.
 Orientation helps students become familiar with their new campus, learn about student life, and introduce them to current and other new students as well as helpful and friendly faculty and staff.
 Some of the activities that take place at orientation include: opportunities to meet faculty and discuss questions about the University; introductions to LMU’s wide-ranging events, clubs, and organizations; discussions with current students about various involvement opportunities on campus; and a chance to speak with representatives from all administration areas (Registrar, One Card, Financial Aid, etc.).
 For additional information regarding Transfer Orientation, please contact the Transfer Programs office at firstname.lastname@example.org or 310.338.5252.

-Our collections include 500,000+ books in print, 28,000+ online journals, 200,000+ e-Books, and 200+ online research databases.
-The Department of Archives and Special Collections houses rare books, manuscripts, art, and the University Archives.
+The Department of Archives and Special Collections houses collections of art, rare books, manuscripts, and the University Archives.
 Notable holdings include the St. Thomas More, Oliver Goldsmith, and the Helena and John Weadock Collection of rare English and American first editions.
 Other important collections are the papers of the motion picture producer Arthur P. Jacobs, best known for the Planet of the Apes series, and the Werner Von Boltenstern postcard collection, which contains over a million cards.
 The department also houses the Research Collection of the Thomas and Dorothy Leavey Center for the Study of Los Angeles which collects research materials relating to local public officials, post-World War II developers, late twentieth-century reformers, and prominent Catholic families.